Homogenization of high-contrast composites under differential constraints: Acknowledgements

 \section{Acknowledgements}

+We are thankful to the anonymous referee for their comments, that helped us improve the quality of the manuscript.
 We acknowledge support from the Austrian Science Fund (FWF) projects F65, V 662, Y1292, from the FWF-GA\v{C}R project I 4052/19-29646L, and from the OeAD-WTZ project CZ04/2019 (M\v{S}MT\v{C}R 8J19AT013).
+Data sharing is not applicable to this article, as no datasets were generated or analysed during the current study.